Wagner Group: Recruitment, training, techniques

 In late 2019, a so-called Wagner code of honor was revealed that lists ten commandments for Wagner's PMCs to follow.
 These include, among others, to protect the interests of Russia always and everywhere, to value the honor of a Russian soldier, to fight not for money, but from the principle of winning always and everywhere.

 With increasing casualties on both sides in the war in Ukraine, the Russian government used the Wagner Group for recruitment.
 The NGO Meduza reported that the Russian Defense Ministry had taken control of Wagner's networks and was using its reputation for recruitment, but that the requirements had been reduced, with drug tests also reportedly not being done before duty.
 According to British intelligence, since July 2022 at the latest, the Wagner Group has been trying to recruit inmates from Russian prisons in order to alleviate the lack of cadets.
 In return for agreeing to fight in Ukraine, the criminals are promised a shortening of the sentence and monetary remuneration.
 BBC Russian Service reported that according to jurists, it is not legal to send inmates to war.
 Captured and retired members report that the Wagner policy of "zeroing out" (summary execution) of fighters who retreat or desert means that in situations where regular Army units would retreat, Wagner continues its assault.
 "If they move forward, they at least have the chance to live another day.
 If they go back, they're dead for sure."
 A Ukrainian battalion commander reported that in intercepted radio traffic on the battlefield, Ukrainians hear "over and over" Wagner commanders giving the order: "Anyone who takes a step back, zero them out."

 The Wagner Group reportedly recruited imprisoned UPC rebels in the Central African Republic to fight in Mali and Ukraine.
 They are reportedly nicknamed the "Black Russians".

 In April 2023, The New York Times reported that it had interviewed several HIV-positive former Wagner fighters who said that they had been deprived of effective treatment as convicts unless they agreed to fight in the group.

+Recruitment of non-Russians

+Wagner has tried to recruit non-Russians to serve in their units.
+Among those who were recruited are nationals from the Central African Republic, Iraq, Libya, Mali, Palestine and Syria.